catherink/sonarqube-n-db-with-terraform/README.md

 The task is to deploy Sonarqube application Helm chart to Minikube.
 It was implemented on Ubuntu 20 machine.<br>
-The implementation is valid for 2023.
+The implementation is valid in 2023.<br>
+Separate Helm chart is used for PostgreSQL database (there is one included in Sonarqube chart if it works for you).

 Elasticsearch (which is part of Sonarqube) needs seccomp filter available, to check if it's vailable on your kernel, run:<br>
 grep SECCOMP /boot/config-$(uname -r)